The Next Vacancy: Why AI Search Will Upend Multifamily Marketing Standards

 “Find me a two-bedroom apartment with EV charging, under $4,500 (inflation joke), close to good schools, and where pets are welcome.”

-The AI won’t serve ten blue links.
+The AI will not serve ten blue links.

-That single moment — the shift from browsing to asking — is the quiet collapse of the traditional marketing ecosystem.
+That single moment, the shift from browsing to asking, is the quiet collapse of the traditional marketing ecosystem.

 When AI intermediates discovery, your competition is no longer the property across town.

-It’s the language model deciding which listings to surface and which to forget.
+It is the language model deciding which listings to surface and which to forget.

 Yesterday’s Playbook (and Why It’s Breaking)